Basic Instrument Rating (BIR)

-- Training that is entirely competency-based.
+- The training is entirely competency-based.
 There will be no minimum hours requirement set for the BIR.
 Candidates will progress to the next module or skill test when ready to do so.

-- Training that is flexible.
-The core module of instrument flying skills must always be completed first, and after having done so, the candidate may choose which further module to tackle next, within a timescale that suits them.
+- The training is flexible.
+The core module of instrument flying skills must always be completed first, and after having done so, the candidate may choose which further module to tackle the next, within a timescale that suits them.
 This takes into account the fact that GA pilots may often not have the time or financial resources to commit to a more conventional continuous course of training towards the IR.

 - Focus on the practical needs of GA pilots.
 Holders of the BIR should feel confident to use it to the full extent of its privileges.
 While IFR flights have many safety advantages, it is central to the BIR philosophy to assess the risks of a particular flight in a more systematic way.
 To this end, the training will be focused on the real-world instrument flying needs of GA pilots, with particular emphasis on practical application of threat and error management.
 This will ensure that the full safety and utility benefits of IFR flight are reaped.

 - High standards of training and testing.
 Despite the focus on GA needs, practical training and testing standards will be similar to those of the current Part-FCL CB-IR, particularly with regard to interaction with other airspace users.
 It is very important that GA pilots who fly under IFR have the required competencies for this.

 The competency-based training is conducted through a modular training system.
 There are four modules: Module 1 is completed first, but the order in which Modules 2 and 3, and — if applicable — Module 4, are completed is up to the applicant.

 - Module 1 provides the foundation of instrument flying competencies: the core flying training module of flight handling skills by sole reference to instruments.
 A course completion certificate will be issued after an acceptable standard has been reached and before the pilot is allowed to commence further training modules.